Aleczizcas/DSAMidterm/README.md

 ## *C. Installing React with Manual Setup (Using Webpack & Babel)*

-For users who want full control over their configuration, manually setting up React with *Webpack* and *Babel* allows for customized builds.
+##### For users who want full control over their configuration, manually setting up React with *Webpack* and *Babel* allows for customized builds.
 This setup is useful for larger projects or when specific configurations are required.

 ## *Steps to Set Up React Manually*:

-1. *Install Node.js*:
+1. <b> Install Node.js:
-   Install *Node.js* from the official website if you haven’t done so already.
+   Install **Node.js** from the official website if you haven’t done so already. </b>

-2. *Initialize a New Node.js Project*:
-   Create a new project folder and initialize it:
+2. <b> Initialize a New Node.js Project: </b> Create a new project folder and initialize it:

     > mkdir my-react-app
     > cd my-react-app
     > npm init -y

-3. *Install React and React DOM*:
-   Install React and React DOM dependencies:
+3. <b> Install React and React DOM: </b>

     > npm install react react-dom

-4. *Install Development Tools*:
-   You'll need *Webpack* and *Babel* to transpile modern JavaScript and JSX:
+4. <b> Install Development Tools: </b> You'll need *Webpack* and *Babel* to transpile modern JavaScript and JSX:

 > npm install --save-dev webpack webpack-cli webpack-dev-server babel-loader @babel/core @babel/preset-env @babel/preset-react html-webpack-plugin

-5. *Configure Webpack*:
+5. <b> Configure Webpack: </b>
    Create a webpack.config.js file in the project root:

 > const path = require('path');
 const HtmlWebpackPlugin = require('html-webpack-plugin');